 While you’re pregnant

-Choose a midwife and find out about paid parental leave, antenatal classes, health tests and parenting support.
+Choose a midwife and find out about who can get maternity care, paid parental leave, antenatal classes, health tests and parenting support.

 Choose your lead maternity carer (LMC)

 As soon as your pregnancy is confirmed you need to choose an LMC.
 Most LMCs are registered midwives, but they can also be:

 Your LMC will: